-Perfect for “Meatless Mondays!”
-This restaurant quality pasta dish is absolutely delicious.
+This restaurant-quality pasta dish is absolutely delicious.
 The luscious, creamy, tomatoey vodka sauce is rich, slightly spicy, with just a zing of vodka.
-Penne Alla Vodka became quite popular in the late 1980‘s and is still popular today.
+Penne Alla Vodka became quite popular in the late 1980s and is still popular today.
 Normally it includes real cream for richness but I’m using reduced-fat milk.
-In addition, I’m serving it over fiber rich whole wheat penne instead of white pasta.
-The key to this sauce is using a premium vodka.
+In addition, I’m serving it over fiber-rich whole wheat penne instead of white pasta.
+The key to this sauce is using premium vodka.
 It adds a clean, fresh taste.
 A less expensive brand will give a harsh taste.
-This skinny pasta dish has 347 calories, 7 grams of fat and 8 Weight Watchers POINTS compared to Sbarro’s Penne Alla Vodka at 640 calories and 28 grams of fat.
+Each serving has 329 calories, 7 grams of fat, and 9 Blue WW Freestyle SmartPoints, and 9 Green.
 Try it soon.
 It’s simply wonderful!

 Cook Time: 15 minutes